Cyp9715/Azure-CognitiveServices-example/README.md

 region and Location are the same (it seems to indicate the location of Microsoft cloud server) Then click init.

 # How to Use this Program
 This program is designed simply
-※ As it uses a global hook, the program receives key input. but doesn't send it over the Internet.
 Press the Speech field and then press any key to enter the key.
 The Off field is the same.

+※ As it uses a global hook

 1) How to use Speech key?
 After setting the Speech key, click where you can enter such as Notepad.exe, Browser.exe,